 # Hardware requirements

-For installations where Snow Owl and Elasticsearch are co-located, we recommend the following hardware specifications:
+For installations where Snow Owl and Elasticsearch are co-located, we recommend the following hardware specifications for full read-write scenarios:

 | Snow Owl & co-located ES | Cloud | Dedicated |